genny-project/gennyteer/README.md

 # Gennyteer

 Automated browser testing stack of the Genny Project using Jest and Puppeteer.
 UAT, E2E and Regression tests.

-## How to run the test
+## Stephs to run the test

-1. `./build-docker.sh`
+1. Clone this project.
+2. `cd` into project docker build it with `./build-docker.sh`
+3. Mount test files into the docker container and run the testing suites.

 #### Writing a basic Test